RunestoneInteractive/RunestoneServer/tests/README.rst

 - Next, switch to the test directory (``runestone/tests``)
+- Set your `TEST_DBURL` environment variable to connect to a database that you've set up just for testing.
 - **Make sure that you don't have a runestone server running.** If you do, that server will handle the web page requests that occur during the tests instead of letting the test server respond to them, and it will be accessing the wrong database.

 - Run the tests.
 From the shell:

   .. code-block::

+      cd tests
       pytest